-is well obeyed by the data (see S.I.).
-This novel form of Lifshitz transition has not been reported before to our knowledge.
-It is indicated in Fig.\ref{fig:bands}b) by the dashed blue lines demarcating the topological and trivial regions.
+is well obeyed by the data (see S.I. \cite{supple}).
+This Lifshitz transition is indicated in Fig.\ref{fig:bands}b) by the dashed blue lines demarcating the topological and trivial regions.

 Level crossings in the other gaps could, in principle, be similarly described via a theory utilizing suitably renormalized hopping parameters (discussed in the strong modulation limit in \cite{kkl,niunori,piechon}).
 A complete study of all these transitions is outside the scope of this paper but we find that, just as for the main gap, no level crossings occur when $\delta=0$.
-In this limit, it is possible to move adiabatically in the parameter space, as shown in the next section.
+One can thus reach the off-diagonal Fibonacci chain model starting from the QH problem without any band crossings, in a finite system as follows:

-One can reach the off-diagonal Fibonacci chain model starting from the QH problem without any band crossings, for a finite system.
-Fig.\ref{fig:bands}b) illustrates the corresponding path in the $\epsilon$ - $\delta$ plane. \begin{enumerate} \item[--] With $\delta=0$ fixed, $\epsilon$ is reduced from 1.
-There are no crossings except at $\epsilon=0$.
-In finite systems $\epsilon$ is decreased to a small value $\epsilon_{min} \neq 0$ of the order of the typical energy level spacing. $\epsilon_{min}$ is small and decreases with system size. \item[--] When the point A at $(\epsilon_{min},0)$ is reached, one goes from A to B at $(0,\delta_{min})$ (with $ \delta_{min} \sim \epsilon_{min} $), thus avoiding the origin. \item[--] From B, one goes along the vertical axis to the desired final value of $\delta$. \end{enumerate} Fig.\ref{fig:bands}b) shows the path in parameter space and the evolution of bands along the path is shown in Fig.\ref{fig:bands}c) for the $k=4$ approximant.
+\begin{enumerate} \item[--] Keeping $\delta=0$, $\epsilon$ is reduced from 1 to a small value $\epsilon_{min} \neq 0$ of the order of the typical energy level spacing, which decreases with system size. \item[--] When the point A at $(\epsilon_{min},0)$ is reached, one goes from A to B at $(0,\delta_{min})$ (with $ \delta_{min} \sim \epsilon_{min} $), thus avoiding the origin. \item[--] From B, one goes along the vertical axis to the desired final value of $\delta$. \end{enumerate} Fig.\ref{fig:bands}b) shows the path in parameter space and the evolution of bands along the path is shown in Fig.\ref{fig:bands}c) for the $k=4$ approximant.
 It can be seen that the gaps remain open all through.
 For purposes of clarity, in order to see gaps clearly, we have chosen a large value of $\epsilon_{min}=0.2$.